 When your company considers hiring its service providers as employees, you should be aware of different tax withholding and reporting rules.
 It would be best if you took both the US (assuming your company is in the US) and the local country of your service provider into the equation.

-If the soon-to-become employee provides services that are outside of the US, you are not required to withhold any taxes.
-When that is not the case, you should withhold the foreign contractor's income tax at the same rate as US residents.
-You should also include Social Security and Medicare tax.
-The tax withholding can be reduced or exempt if the employee’s country has a tax treaty with the US, and they claim this exemption through the form 8233.
+If you’re sponsoring your new employee to come to the US to work for you, you should withhold the foreign employee’s income tax at the same rate as US residents.
+The tax withholding can be reduced or exempt if the employee’s country has a tax treaty with the US, and they claim this exemption through Form 8233.

 Permanent establishment in the foreign country

 A permanent establishment of the company means that the business has stable and ongoing activities that result in locally created income.
-In some countries, having employees, particularly ones engaging in sales activities, is considered as sufficient grounds for the permanent establishment.
+In some countries, having employees, particularly those engaging in sales activities, is considered sufficient grounds for a permanent establishment.

-Each country has its regulations when it comes to a permanent establishment, with some countries more strict than others.
-You should seek counsel from local tax specialists before hiring employees in a foreign country.
+Each country has its regulations for a permanent establishment, with some countries being more strict than others.
+You should seek counsel from local tax specialists before you hire employees in a foreign country.

 Permanent establishment substitutes